Wave-Play/robo.js/docosaurus/docs/basics/commands.md

 ```

 In this example, the `autocomplete` function returns an array of colors that start with the user's input, providing a dynamic and responsive user experience.

+Note: the type of the Interaction is: `AutocompleteInteraction`

 ## Command Registration 📝